Nursing

 Why this CV works

-- Take a good look at Allianah’s staff nurse CV and notice how she utilises a Registered Nurse (RN) licence.
-This isn’t just another document that’s nice to have but proof of the determination and effort it takes to be a professional nurse, which further adds to her existing value.
+- Utilise a credible qualification such as a Registered Nurse (RN).
+This isn’t just another document that’s nice to have but proof of the determination and effort it takes to be a professional nurse, which further enhances your existing value.

 Why this CV works